detekt/detekt/docs/pages/configurations.md

 To read about all supported rule sets and rules, use the side navigation `Rule Sets`.

-#### Path Filters / Excludes / Includes
+### Path Filters / Excludes / Includes

-Starting with version **RC15** fine grained path filters can be defined for each rule or rule set:
+Fine grained path filters can be defined for each rule or rule set through globing patterns.
+This gives the user more freedom in analyzing only specific files and rule authors the ability to write *library only* rules.

 ```yaml
 complexity: